 Tips for Handling Debt

 - Should you set up a sinking fund?
 How should you manage your debt, and is it too soon to start considering that first house?
-These are all questions that are best explored with a smart financial advisor.
-SmartAsset’s matching tool can match you with several financial advisors in your area within minutes.
-If you’re ready, get started now.
+These are all questions that are best explored with a financial advisor.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Paying off debt is an issue that virtually everybody struggles with, whether you’re a multimillionaire or a waiter making minimum wage.
-In our article on the subject we help you learn how to keep track of your debts and decide which ones you should pay off first.
+Learn how to know what debt to pay off first.

 Photo credit: ©iStock.com/xavierarnau, ©iStock.com/NiseriN, ©iStock.com/Darren415